If he doesn't know what's going on, how come he's leaving for 12 days to India and other places two days after the election?

 You wait and see.

-My my prediction for the uh 2011 hurricane season, the first out, by the way, with my prediction, and probably a prediction made with more confidence than anybody else's prediction, which won't come until next spring.
+My prediction for the 2011 hurricane season, the first out, by the way, with my prediction, and probably a prediction made with more confidence than anybody else's prediction, which won't come until next spring.

 Again, another shining example of being on the cutting edge.

-You learn about everything here first.
+You'll learn about everything here first.

-Especially when you start when when we first heard about this, we first heard about it.
+This McDonald's health bill waiver, I still can't get over this, especially when you stop, when we first heard about this, we first heard about it.

-Remember the White House put out a story that McDonald's was lying.
+Remember, the White House put out a story that McDonald's was lying.

-Remember that.
+Remember that?

-You may uh you might lose your uh health uh health coverage here for we have to be held accountable to the law.
+We have to be held accountable to the law.

-And turned out to be true.
+And it turned out to be true.

 In fact, the waivers were already underway when the White House was denying that there were going to be waivers.

-Also, a an interesting email.
+Also, an interesting email.

 How come the Democrats aren't panicked?

-Well, Regis, one of the subscribers at Rush 24-7 says it this way.
+And I have answered, as you've heard, well, Regis, one of the subscribers at Rush 24-7, says it this way.

 Rush, here's why they're not panicked.